akx/django-managerie/README.md

 If you click through to a command, you'll see the arguments of the command laid out as a form.
 Fill the form, then hit "Execute Command", and you're done! :sparkles:

+### Accessing the Django request from a managerie'd command

+Managerie sets `_managerie_request` on the command instance to the current Django request.
+You can use it to access the request, for instance, to get the current user.

 TODO
 ----